Jñānagarbha: The two truths doctrine

-Jñānagarbha's Satyadvayavibhaṅga analyzes the Madhyamaka Two truths doctrine of conventional truth and ultimate truth.
-He defends the role of conceptual thinking and reasoning against those who would eliminate all conceptual thinking and theorizing (i.e. Candrakīrti).
-However, like other Madhyamikas, the goal of his project is a form of awareness which is free from all concepts, though one which, according to Jñānagarbha, is reachable through conceptual thought.
+Jñānagarbha's Satyadvayavibhaṅga analyzes the Madhyamaka two truths doctrine of conventional truth and ultimate truth.
+He defends the role of conceptual thinking and reasoning against those like Candrakīrti who would eliminate all conceptual thinking.
+However, like other Mādhyamikas, the goal of his project is a form of awareness which is free from all concepts, though one which, according to Jñānagarbha, is reachable through conceptual thought.
 Jñānagarbha held that even though language and reasoning is based on a cause and effect ontology which is ultimately empty and unreal, it can still lead towards the ultimate truth, through a logical analysis which realizes the untenable assumptions of reason and causality itself.